tsontario/Coeus/README.md

 bin/coeus -f input/model.yaml -o output_graph_path "a OR E[TRUE U (NOT b OR c)]"
 ```

+There are a number of model YAML files in `example` as well as `spec/fixtures` if you want to play around with them.

 ## Expression Syntax

 The CTL expression passed into Coeus is defined in `lib/coeus/language/lex.rb`.
 Atomic predicates can be any lowercase alphanumeric string (must begin with a letter).
 Some example expressions are: